Virginia Buttonweed – Control

 Q: You can make my day by telling me the name of this evil, red-stemmed plant and how to eradicate it.

 A: Evil is a good word, I have it on good authority that the devil uses this plant for a groundcover in his hellish landscapes!

-A: I’m not sure which is harder to control…nutgrass or the Virginia buttonweed you actually have.
-Buttonweed is TOUGH to bring under control.
-It spreads from seed readiliy, roots from branch nodes, and can even root from pieces your mower throws out when you mow.
+I. Buttonweed is TOUGH to bring under control.
+It spreads from seed readily, roots from branch nodes, and can even root from pieces your mower throws out when you mow.